Understanding the IRDAI Surety Bond Reform: A New Era for Contract Guarantees in India

 For Contractors / Principals

 If you’re a contractor, you now have access to surety bonds as an alternative to bank guarantees—subject to underwriting.
 This means less collateral, better liquidity, and greater bidding strength.
+You can now compete more effectively in the market.

 For Insurers

 This is a new product line—but one with risk.
 Insurers must adhere to solvency and risk-management norms while developing suitable underwriting tools for surety contracts.
+It’s crucial to understand the risk involved in this new offering.

 For Project Owners / Obligees

 As a project owner, you gain more options for guarantees of performance.
 Instead of relying solely on banks, you now have the backing of regulated insurance contracts.
+This can lead to more reliable project execution.

 For the Procurement/Infra Sector